-Legislature fails to act — again — on cannabis policy reform
+Legislature has the opportunity to act on cannabis policy reform

-Kansas is one of only 12 states that lacks a comprehensive medical cannabis law and one of only 19 states that still punishes simple possession of cannabis with jail time.
-Its 2024 legislative session has ended, so 2025 is the soonest that cannabis policies can be improved in the Sunflower State.
+Kansas is one of only 11 states that lacks a comprehensive medical cannabis law and one of only 19 states that still punishes simple possession of cannabis with jail time.
+Several pieces of cannabis legislation have been filed.
+While the 2025 session is scheduled to adjourn on March 28, the legislature has a two-year legislative session and bills will pick up where they left off in 2026.

 Gov. Kelly signs affirmative defense bill for low-THC CBD oils